Cities of Antiquity

 Katakolon is huddled around a pretty little harbor dotted with colorful fishing boats.
 Nearby, the fertile valleys of the western Peloponnese are a bounty of olive groves, vineyards and orchards, and lead to the legendary city of Olympia.
 The well-kept ruins here transport visitors back to the days of the earliest athletes who competed for nothing less than the favor of the gods.
 The remains evoke the glory of the Games, and the Olympia Archaeological Museum features statues that once overlooked the site.

 Corfu has a rich history shaped by conquerors and by royalty seeking tranquility.
-Corfu's Old Town and Fortress—fashioned by the once powerful Venetian Republic—comprise a UNESCO World Heritage Site.
+Corfu's Old Town and Fortress—fashioned by the once powerful Venetian Republic—constitute a UNESCO World Heritage Site.
 Its narrow warrens lead to one of Europe's largest public squares and a lovely promenade once exclusively reserved for the local aristocracy.
 Everywhere, magnificent coastal views unfold and scenic byways lead to history-rich enclaves, from the archaeological site of Paleopolis and the stunning Vlacherna Monastery to a former Greek royal villa.

 The Island of Malta has been shaped by countless civilizations.
 But it was the Knights of St. John who built Valletta, a UNESCO World Heritage Site.
 This baroque wonder is one of Europe's first cities planned and constructed from scratch, cut from local honey-colored limestone.
 The humble facades of its churches and palaces hide extravagant interiors of marble, tapestries and paintings.
 A stroll around the massive walls and bastions affords a striking bird's-eye view of the cityscape and the spectacular Grand Harbor.